richardnikolas/dojo_rules/index.md

-### Welcome to our Dojo Rules
+Welcome to our Dojo Rules

 On this site we want to share our previously secret dojo rules with the world.
+If you're ready to it...